Web Content Accessibility

 If you are using a screen reader, you may find it will not read some documents in PDF format.
 Adobe provides a web site that will convert nonaccessible PDF files to a format that is useable with a screen reader.
 The Adobe Access site is located at access.adobe.com, and the tool can also be added to your computer as a "plug-in."

-If you require special accommodation to access documents on this site pursuant to the Americans with Disabilities Act, please contact the Office of Public Affairs (see contact information at the bottom of this page).
+If you require accommodation to access these presentations pursuant to California accessibility requirements, please contact the Office of Public Affairs (see contact information at the bottom of this page).